 - If you are currently studying, you are still eligible to apply, although you are expected to have obtained your qualification by the start of your appointment at CERN;

 - If you hold a BSc or MSc, you are not eligible.
 However, you may be eligible for the Fellowship Programme.

-- You should have a good knowledge of technical English (French knowledge is considered as an asset).
+- You should have at least a working knowledge of English OR French.

-- Knowledge of HVAC, cooling systems and networks;
+- Knowledge of control systems and process automation (desirable);

 CERN would very much like to benefit from your expertise, commitment and passion.
 In return, CERN will provide you with:

 - An employment contract of one year, renewable for a second year;

 - On-the-job and formal training at CERN as well as in-house language courses for English and/or French;